Leerrooy95/Layers_of_Control-From_AI_to_Ellison/README.md

 >
 > * **Focus:** The Oracle-Palantir Duopoly, the "Stargate" Project, and the Ellison-Musk media axis.
 > * **Source Map:** This data connects to the [Master Tech Consolidation Map](https://github.com/Leerrooy95/Tech_Consolidation_Map).

+## **🚨 Major Update: The Sovereign Liquidity Trap (v3)**
+Date: December 2025
+Status: Critical / Systemic Failure Identified Executive Summary
+This update introduces Regulatory Intelligence into the master dataset, revealing a structural compromise of the US Defense Industrial Base.
+While the "System Log" shows China executing a sovereign, closed-loop military strategy, the new data confirms that the US defense ecosystem has been financially captured by a foreign sovereign capital bloc (Saudi Arabia/UAE).
+Key Finding: The US military's manufacturing, cloud, and capital layers are now structurally dependent on foreign sovereign wealth, exploited through the 31 CFR § 800.307 regulatory loophole.

 ---